Diversity & Inclusion

 ESA’s Educational Outreach and Internship Program (EOI Program) engages diverse students from historically excluded groups to the environmental field as a means to develop their skills as future environmental professionals.

 The paid Internship Program focuses specifically on providing participants with real-world training in the environmental field, connecting interns to a network of professionals within the environmental industry, and providing an overview of working specifically in private consulting.
 Open internship positions are posted on our Career Portal.
 If you don’t see any current openings, feel free to apply through our General Application for future consideration.

-ESA Anti-Racism and DEI Commitment Statement
+ESA Anti-Racism and JEDI Commitment Statement

 ESA will uphold the individual human rights of every employee regardless of race or ethnicity.
 We are committed to creating and sustaining an equitable and inclusive culture at ESA – a culture where all employees are treated with respect, kindness, and fairness, and everyone feels safe, welcome, and valued.
 Equally, we are committed to creating and sustaining a diverse organization with diversity reflected at all levels of the firm.
-To advance Diversity, Equity, and Inclusion (DEI) beyond the firm, we will use our skills, expertise, and resources – both through the work we do with clients and directly within our communities – to address persistent, interrelated issues of racial justice, social equity, and environmental justice.
+To advance Justice, Equity, Diversity, and Inclusion (JEDI) beyond the firm, we will use our skills, expertise, and resources – both through the work we do with clients and directly within our communities – to address persistent, interrelated issues of racial justice, social equity, and environmental justice.

-Fulfilling these commitments to advancing DEI broadly and anti-racism specifically requires deliberate, sustained effort by the firm as well as the individual efforts of all our employee owners.
+Fulfilling these commitments to advancing JEDI broadly and anti-racism specifically requires deliberate, sustained effort by the firm as well as the individual efforts of all our employee owners.
 ESA commits to the following principles that reside at the core of our efforts:

 - Recognize and challenge how inherent and systemic advantages afforded to white people on the basis of race manifest at ESA